How to Stretch Your Back When You Wake Up: 10 Simple Exercises to Incorporate into Your Routine

 Stretch your back with the Cat-Cow

 For this exercise, sit on the edge of your bed or a chair with your back straight.
 Cross one leg over the other, then slowly rotate your torso in the direction of the crossed leg.
-Hold this position to stretch the lateral back muscles, which are often prone to muscular back pain.
+Hold this position to stretch your lateral back muscles, which are often prone to back pain.
 Return to center, then switch sides.

-• Repetitions : Hold the position on each side for 20 to 30 seconds.
+• Repetitions: Hold the position on each side for 20 to 30 seconds.

-• Frequency : Do 2 to 3 sets per side.
+• Frequency: Do 2 to 3 sets per side.

 Lying Spinal Twist to Stretch Your Back

-• Frequency : Repeat 2 times on each side.
+• Frequency: Repeat 2 times on each side.

 The Bridge to stretch and strengthen your lower back

-• Reps : Do 10 to 15 hip lifts.
+• Reps: Do 10 to 15 hip lifts.

-• Frequency : Perform 2 sets according to your comfort level.
+• Frequency: Perform 2 sets according to your comfort level.

 The Bridge for Stretching